 Many homeowners rely solely on air conditioning to keep their homes comfortable during the hot months of the year.
 This causes the A/C unit to overcool the home, making the living environment uncomfortable.
 It also places a big burden on the air conditioner and electric bill.
 One of the best things you can do for your air conditioner is to give it a high-powered sidekick that can lighten its load: the right dehumidifier.
 These systems lower the amount of moisture in the air so that the air conditioner doesn’t have to work overtime to achieve a comfortable Relative Humidity in the home.

-It’s important to find the right size and model of dehumidifier for your home.
+It’s important to find the right dehumidifier for your home.
 The decision largely comes down to the size of your home and the climate of its location.

 Wisconsin Cape Cod Home